jessepav/lacygoill-wiki-backup/vim/qf.md

     " This will probably capture only the first line where `pat` matches, " because when the qf window is opened, the focus is changed.

-    :    g/pat/caddexpr getline('.')->substitute('@', ':', 'g')
+    :          global/pat/caddexpr getline('.')->substitute('@', ':', 'g')

     " ✔

-    :noa g/pat/caddexpr getline('.')->substitute('@', ':', 'g')
+    :noautocmd global/pat/caddexpr getline('.')->substitute('@', ':', 'g')
-     ^^^
+     ^-------^

 ### ?

-You've just recommended to use `:noa`.
+You've just recommended to use `:noautocmd`.
-However, `:noa` is problematic for other reasons.
+However, `:noautocmd` is problematic for other reasons.

-First, it suppresses `Syntax`, which in turn prevents the files in which `:lvim` looks for from being highlighted:
+First,  it suppresses  `Syntax`,  which  in turn  prevents  the  files in  which `:lvimgrep` looks for from being highlighted:

-    $ vim -Nu NONE --cmd 'syn on' +'noa lvim /autocmd/ $VIMRUNTIME/filetype.vim'
+    $ vim -Nu NONE --cmd 'syntax on' +'noautocmd lvimgrep /autocmd/ $VIMRUNTIME/filetype.vim'

 Second, it might prevent `E325` from  being visible, which is confusing, because it looks like Vim is blocked.
-The issue is actually triggered by a combination of `:sil` and `try/catch`.
+The issue is actually triggered by a combination of `:silent` and `try/catch`.
 But you can work  around it with an autocmd listening  to `SwapExists`, which we currently have in our vimrc.
-Unfortunately, `:noa` suppresses it.
+Unfortunately, `:noautocmd` suppresses it.

 See this MWE: